PaulApivat/paulapivat/content/post/thai_dishes_project/index.md

 This project is an opportunity to build a data set of Thai dishes by scraping tables off Wikipedia.
 We will use Python for web scraping and R for visualization.
 Web scraping is done in `Beautiful Soup` (Python) and pre-processed further with `dplyr` and visualized with `ggplot2`.

-Furthermore, we'll use the `tidytext` package in R to explore the names of Thai dishes (in ENglish) to see if we can learn some interest things from text data.
+Furthermore, we'll use the `tidytext` package in R to explore the names of Thai dishes (in English) to see if we can learn some interest things from text data.

 Finally, there is an opportunity to make an open source [contribution](https://github.com/holtzy/R-graph-gallery/pull/34).